Thieves steal ‘priceless’ jewelry from the Louvre in seven-minute raid - Local News 8

 Paris (CNN) — Thieves have stolen “priceless” jewelry from the Louvre in Paris, the world’s most-visited museum, in an audacious seven-minute raid on Sunday, the French interior minister has said.

-Interior Minister Laurent Nuñez told radio station France Inter: “A major robbery took place this morning in the Apollo Room.
-Individuals entered the Louvre Museum from outside, using a external freight elevator that was positioned on a truck.”
+Interior Minister Laurent Nuñez told radio station France Inter: “A major robbery took place this morning in the Apollo Gallery.
+Individuals entered the Louvre museum from outside, using an external freight elevator that was positioned on a truck.”

-The Apollo Room houses the French Crown Jewels, as well as treasures including Louis XIV’s hardstone vessel collection.
+The Apollo Gallery houses the French Crown Jewels, as well as treasures including Louis XIV’s hardstone vessel collection.

+Two high-security display cases were targeted, and eight of the nine items taken remain unaccounted for, including a tiara and necklace worn by Queen Marie-Amélie and Queen Hortense, the French culture ministry said in a statement.

 The thieves forced open a window using an angle grinder and stole jewelry that has “sentimental value and is priceless,” the interior minister added.

-Minister of Culture Rachida Dati told French TV station TF1 that one piece of jewelry had been found near the Louvre and was being evaluated.
+Beccuau said that investigators have not ruled out foreign interference as a possible line of inquiry into the theft; but were keeping all leads open.

+The thieves “lost or abandoned” an item of jewelry – the crown of Empress Eugénie – wife of Napoleon III, during the daylight heist, prosecutors said.

-French TV network TF1 and newspaper Le Parisien said the recovered piece was the crown of Empress Eugénie, wife of Napoleon III.
-The ornate piece, which features 1,354 diamonds and 56 emeralds, was damaged in the heist, they said.
+The ornate gold piece, which features 1,354 diamonds and 56 emeralds, was damaged in the heist, they said.
+The French culture ministry confirmed the crown had been “abandoned” by the thieves as they fled the scene.

-Le Parisien said a second piece of jewelry had also been recovered, but did not identify it.

 The robbery took only seven minutes, with the suspects fleeing on motorcycles, Nuñez told France Inter.